-- 1. Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - 2.
+- I. Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - 2.
 Replant foreshore vegetation along the creek to screen the base of buildings. - 3.
-Built form in proximity to the bridge can be visible against the sky; Refer to 'A' in the Control Diagram, and just below the horizon; refer to 'B' in the Control Diagram. - 4.
-Vegetation along the foreshore must be retained on private lots and revegetated; refer to C in the Control Diagram.
+Built form in proximity to the bridge can be visible against the sky; Refer to A on the Control Diagram, and just below the horizon; Refer to B. - 4.
+Vegetation along the foreshore must be retained on private lots and revegetated.
+Refer C.